anooruddh/devops/JenkinsReadme.md

             }
         }
     }

+### Jenkins Pipeline Concepts

+***Term	Description

+Pipeline	The pipeline is a set of instructions given in the form of code for continuous delivery and consists of instructions needed for the entire build process.
+With pipeline, you can build, test, and deliver the application.

+Node	The machine on which Jenkins runs is called a node.
+A node block is mainly used in scripted pipeline syntax.

+Stage	A stage block contains a series of steps in a pipeline.
+That is, the build, test, and deploy processes all come together in a stage.
+Generally, a stage block is used to visualize the Jenkins pipeline process.

+Step	A step is nothing but a single task that executes a specific process at a defined time.
+A pipeline involves a series of steps.

 ### A Build Lifecycle is Made Up of Phases
 Each of these build lifecycles is defined by a different list of build phases, wherein a build phase represents a stage in the lifecycle.